Café de la Rotonde: Cultural History

 Life in the cafe was depicted by several of the artists and writers that frequented the cafe, including Diego Rivera, Federico Cantú, Ilya Ehrenburg, and Tsuguharu Foujita, who depicted a fight in the cafe in his etching A la Rotonde of 1925.
 A later 1927 version, Le Café de la Rotonde, was part of the Tableaux de Paris of 1929.

-Picasso portrayed two diners in the cafe in his painting In the cafe de la Rotonde in 1901; as did the Russian artist Alexandre Jacovleff aka Alexander Yevgenievich Yakovlev in the similarly titled In the Cafe de la Rotonde.
+Picasso portrayed two diners in the cafe in his painting In the cafe de la Rotonde in 1901; as did the Russian artist Alexandre Jacovleff Alexander Yevgenievich Yakovlev in the similarly titled In the Cafe de la Rotonde.
 Despite its title, Picasso's painting was created before the opening of La Rotonde; its setting is another café called L'Hippodrome.

 Ernest Hemingway mentions La Rotonde in Chapter VI of his novel The Sun Also Rises (1926) in this passage: “The taxi stopped in front of the Rotonde.
 No matter what café in Montparnasse you ask a taxi-driver to bring you to from the right bank of the river, they always take you to the Rotonde.”

 Billy Klüver's 1997 book, A Day with Picasso, is based on a group of photographs taken at lunch on a sunny afternoon at Café de la Rotonde in 1916 by Jean Cocteau, of Pablo Picasso and Modigliani and friends; including André Salmon, Max Jacob and Pâquerette, a model for the designer Paul Poiret.

 On 6 April 2023, the outside awning was set on fire by protestors during the pension reform strikes that caused minimal long-term damage.
 The cafe was chosen as it's considered to be one of President Emmanuel Macron's favourite cafes.